-What does A Horse With No Name mean?
+What do you think A Horse With No Name means?

 America: A Horse With No Name Meaning